 Margamkali is an art form famous among Syrian christians of Kerala.
 Oppana, the wonderful art form is a Muslim bridal group dance, where the bride sits in the centre and others move around her singing and clapping their hands in a rhythmic way.

-Learn more about Art forms of Kerala
+Learn more about Performing Arts in Kerala

 With an area of 38,863 square kilometre Kerala’s coast runs 580 km in length and 35 -120 kilometre in width.
 A network of forty four rivers are seen in Kerala.
 Kerala is the one place with many diverse geographical features.